-J. Ramon Gil-Garcia is the Research Director of CTG UAlbany and an Associate Professor of Public Administration and Policy.
+J. Ramon Gil-Garcia is the Director of the Center for Technology in Government (CTG UAlbany) and a Professor of Public Administration and Policy at UAlbany's Rockefeller College of Public Affairs and Policy.

-In 2009, he was considered the most prolific author in the field of digital government research worldwide and in 2013 he was selected for the Research Award, which is “the highest distinction given annually by the Mexican Academy of Sciences to outstanding young researchers.”
+In 2009, Dr. Gil-Garcia considered the most prolific author in the field of digital government research worldwide and in 2013 he was selected for the Research Award, which is "the highest distinction given annually by the Mexican Academy of Sciences to outstanding young researchers."

 Currently, he is: